The i.i.d. State Convertibility in the Resource Theory of Asymmetry for Finite Groups

+We identify exact and approximate conversion rates between i.i.d.~pure states under covariant operations in the resource theory of asymmetry for symmetries described by finite groups.
+We establish the formula for the exact conversion rate by completely specifying the relevant set of resource measures.
+The exact conversion is generally asymptotically irreversible due to the existence of multiple independent resource measures, and we find the necessary and sufficient condition for asymptotic reversibility.
+On the other hand, we show that the approximate conversion rates diverge or vanish, which implies that the asymmetry can be infinitely amplified if we allow a vanishingly small error.
+We reveal the underlying mechanism of such a counterintuitive phenomenon by utilizing the properties of maximally asymmetric states.

-\textit{\textbf{Introduction.}}--- Symmetry is one of the most powerful guiding principle in modern physics.
-The importance of symmetry has been understood since the age of analytical mechanics, and today it plays central roles in almost every field in physics from condensed matter physics~\cite{review_condensed} to high energy physics~\cite{georgi2000lie}.
-In recent years, there has been active research toward understanding the connection between symmetry and physics from the viewpoint of quantum information theory~\cite{TSL_RToA,TSS,woods_autonomous_2019,TSS2, Marvian2018,Lostaglio2018,Korzekwa_thesis,WAY_RToA1,WAY_RToA2,TN,Kuramochi-Tajima,ET2023,TTK,TS,TSS,e-EKZhou,e-EKYang,Liu2}.
-The foundation of this approach is an emerging field of quantum information theory called the Resource Theory of Asymmetry (RTA)~\cite{Gour_asymmetry_2008,Marvian_manipulation_2013,Marvian_thesis,skew_resource,Takagi_skew,Marvian_distillation,Marvian2022,YT,YT2,Kudo_Tajima}.
+\textit{\textbf{Introduction}}--- Symmetry is one of the most powerful guiding principles in modern physics.
+The importance of symmetry has been understood since the age of analytical mechanics, and today it plays a central role in almost every field in physics, from condensed matter physics~\cite{McGreevy2023} to high energy physics~\cite{Georgi2000}.
+In recent years, active research has been conducted in order to understand the connection between symmetry and physics from the point of view of quantum information theory~\cite{Marvian2016,Tajima2018,Woods2018,Tajima2020, Marvian2019,Lostaglio2019,Korzekwa2013,Ahmadi2013,Marvian2012,Tajima2019,Kuramochi2023,Emori2023,Tajima2022,Tajima2021,Zhou2021,Yang2022,Liu2023}.
+The foundation of this approach is an emerging field of quantum information theory called the resource theory of asymmetry (RTA)~\cite{Gour2008,Marvian2013,Marvian2012a,Zhang2017,Takagi2019,Marvian2020,Marvian2022,Yamaguchi2023,Yamaguchi2023a,Kudo2023}.